American Cancer Society FluFOBT Program

 In this section, you will find information to develop and deliver a successful FluFOBT Program.
 For additional information and resources visit flufobt.org.

 This presentation is designed for community health center clinical and support staff.
-It provides a brief overview of the science and rationale behind current colorectal cancer screening recommendations, information on the most common forms of testing, and an introduction to the FluFOBT program and its implementation in the community health center environment.
+It provides a brief overview of the science and rationale behind current colorectal cancer screening recommendations, information on the most common forms of testing, and an introduction to the ACS FluFOBT Program and its implementation in the community health center environment.
+2014 version.

 Guidelines from the American Cancer Society, the US Preventive Services Taskforce, and others recommend high-sensitivity fecal occult blood tests (FOBT) as one option for colorectal cancer screening.
 This document provides state-of-the-science information about guaiac-based FOBT and fecal immunochemical tests (FIT).